arian1123/TwitterEmotionIntensity/Final System/README.md

 ## To Run the System:

+To run the system, specify which stage you want to run by assigning True or False values to the states (i.e. stage1, stage2, and stage3).
+You also need to specify whether you want to run regression or classification by assign True or False to classify.
+Then, specify year of the data you want to use by assign values to year.
+Finally, you need to specify the features you want to use by assigning True or False to the features.
+Note the features are tfidf, BoW (bag of words), edinburgh (Edinburgh embeddings), glove (GloVe embeddings), Hashtag_Intense (Hashtag intensity), Lexicons (Affect lexicon features, which is the combination of all affect lexicon features)

 #### Preprocessing:

-1. Run preprocessing_extract_emojis() in main.py to extract all the emojis in training dataset, save them in text.txt.
+1. Run main(stage1 = True, stage2 = False, stage3 = False, classify = False, year = 2018) in main.py to extract all the emojis in training dataset, save them in text.txt.
 2. Then, manually delete characters from other languages (such as Japanese, Chinese, Arabian, etc.) and illegal forms in text.txt, and save the cleaned text.txt as a new file named emoji.txt.
-3. Run preprocessing_map_emojis() in main.py to map each emoji in emoji.txt to a unique string (e.g. map 😄 to 'emoji12') and save these unique strings to a file named emoji_lexicon.txt.
+3. Run main(stage1 = True, stage2 = False, stage3 = False, classify = False, year = 2018) in main.py again to map each emoji in emoji.txt to a unique string (e.g. map 😄 to 'emoji12') and save these unique strings to a file named emoji_lexicon.txt.

 #### Feature Extraction:

-1. Run extract_features() in main.py.
+1. Run main(stage1 = False, stage2 = True, stage3 = False, classify = False, year = 2018) in main.py.
 It will extract all the features, reduce the dimensions of lexicon features, and save them to a file under 'data' folder.
-Note this function also preprocess the row tweets (e.g. separating punctuations, deleting hashtag symbols, and break contractions) before extracting features.

 #### Regression or Classification:

-1. Run run_regression() in main.py to perform 10-fold cross validation regression.
-In default, it selects all the features, but you can select features by assigning True or False values to the parameters.
-For example, run_regression(tfidf=True, BoW=False, edinburgh=False, glove=False, Hashtag_Intense=False, Lexicons=False) selects only tfidf as its feature.
+1. Run main(stage1 = False, stage2 = True, stage3 = False, classify = False, year = 2018, tfidf=True, BoW=True, edinburgh=True, glove=True, Hashtag_Intense=True, Lexicons=True) in main.py to to perform 10-fold cross validation regression.
+You can select features by assigning True values to the feature parameters.
 It will automatically print out the averaged Pearson correlations and averaged Spearman correlations from 10-fold cross validation on training dataset, for each emotion and each regressor.
 That is two tables, one's evaluation metric is Pearson correlation, the other's evaluation metric is Spearman correlation.
-2. Similarly, run run_classification() in main.py to perform 10-fold cross validation classification.
+2. To perform 10-fold cross validation classification, you just need to change to parameter classify's value to be true.
 You can also select features by assigning True or False values to the parameters.
 It will automatically print out a table that shows the averaged Pearson correlations from 10-fold cross validation on training dataset, for each emotion and each classifier.

 Note: all the stages are integrated into main.py, specifically, main() in main.py.